 Italy is also famous for its historical and cultural treasures, sunny climate, and fabulous food and wine.

-The main drawback of retiring in Italy is that it has a higher cost of living than other countries on this list, and the visa income requirements are also higher.
-Property is more expensive too – but like anywhere, prices vary considerably based on location.
-For example, places like Abruzzo and Sicily in the south are cheaper than the north.
+The main drawback of retiring in Italy is its higher cost of living compared to other countries on this list, and the visa income requirements are also higher.
+Property is more expensive, too – but like anywhere, prices vary considerably based on location.
+For example, places like Abruzzo and Sicily in the south are often cheaper than properties in the north.

 Italy also has an excellent train and bus network, and older adults usually get discounts.
 Plus, flights to the UK are cheap and take just over two hours.

-While the pandemic exposed some of the shortcomings of Italy’s healthcare system, it still ranks highly according to the World Health Organization – and after six months of living here with a permanent visa, you can access the public health system.
-Many towns and provinces are using financial rewards to attract new residents, so if you pick the right place, you’re guaranteed a warm welcome.
+In most cases, after three months of living here with a permanent visa, you can access Italy’s public health system.
+Many towns and provinces use financial rewards to attract new residents, so if you pick the right place, you’re guaranteed a warm welcome.

 5. France